Association Bylaws - amended April 13, 2015

 SECTION 4.
 Election of Division Officers.

 The Officers of each Division shall be elected by the membership of the Division.
-In case a Chair of a Division has not been elected by the time of the Annual Meeting of the Association, the Board of Directors of the Association may appoint a Chair.
-Officers in the various Divisions shall serve until their successors have been elected or appointed.
+In case a Director of a Division has not been elected by the time of the Annual Meeting of the Association, the Board of Directors of the Association may appoint a Director.
+Officers in each Division shall serve until their successors have been elected or appointed.

 Article IV - Membership